 Rune Stefansson holds an MA in Comparative Literature from the University of Copenhagen.
-He was born in Copenhagen in 1971 and lived in Munich from 2015 to 2017.
-Since then he moved to Bilbao in Spain since 2017.
+He was born in Copenhagen in 1971 and has lived in Bilbao in Spain since 2017.
 He is a writer of fiction and also works as a freelance journalist and editor.

-Recently, Rune Stefansson has published six books: the collection of short stories Natskrig (2020) the crime novel Korsborg (November, 2019).
-He has also written the well-reviewed Marcelo Krankl crime novels, consisting of four independent volumes.
-All the novels are published in Danish by Byens Forlag.
+At Byens Forlag, Copenhagen, Rune Stefansson has published six books: the collection of short stories Natskrig (2020) the crime novel Korsborg (2019), and the well-reviewed Marcelo Krankl crime novels, consisting of four independent volumes (2011-2016).

 Stefansson’s first book was published in 1998 at Tiderne Skifter.
 It is a journalistic portrait of a continent with the title Sydamerikas sjæl – reportage og interview (Soul of South America – reportages and interviews).